cdozdil/OptiScaler/Config.md

 Sharpness=auto
 ```

-From in-game menu it can be changed with realtime results.
+It can be changed from the in-game menu with real-time results.

 ![sharpness](images/sharpness.png)

 ### Upscaling Ratios
-OmniScaler provides different options to override and lock upscaling ratios.
+OmniScaler provides several options for overriding and locking upscaling ratios.

 #### Upscale Ratio Override
-`UpscaleRatioOverride` lets you select a single upscale ratio for all quality presets.
+`UpscaleRatioOverride` allows you to select a single upscale ratio for all quality presets.

 ```ini
 [UpscaleRatio]